BelleBruinsma/Email-classification/README.md

 In this repository one can find all related code to the Master thesis 'Email classification' by Belle Bruinsma.
 This research was carried out during a Master degree in Artificial Intelligence on the Vrije Universiteit of Amsterdam.

 The thesis was done in cooperation with Ciphix, all code pertaining data of Ciphix is not publicly available.
+The requirements.txt file contains all installed libraries required for running the code on this Github.

 The directory contains the following subdirectories: